exactly-once/Home/content/posts/messaging-infrastructure.md

 ## No transactions

 The trivial approach is to not use any transactions at all.
 Each operation is executed in its own context.

+{{< figure src="/posts/messaging-infrastrcture-no-transactions.png" title="No transactions">}}

 In this case, we have three distinct failure modes:
 - business logic has executed
 - state change has been persisted
 - outgoing messages have been sent